 “Oh, you don't know it?
 It's a Thelonious Monk tune, right?”

-They both exchange side-eye glances, but I don’t get it.
-I really wanted to dance to Green Chimneys, so I repeated the name of the tune again, thinking maybe they didn’t hear me.
-But when they declined again, I picked another ‘easier’ tap tune that I blew off as too straight-ahead.
+I repeated the name of the tune again, thinking maybe they didn’t hear me.
+But when they declined again, I picked another ‘easier’ tap tune that I hadn’t ever danced to, but I thought that I knew well enough.
+Turns out, I didn’t know it at all.
 The song came and went, and I sucked.
 Blaming the song choice and not myself, I sat down alone at a separate table from the tap group, hoping now that Heather had somehow not seen or heard any of that.
-After long minutes, she says:
+After long minutes, she said:

 “You need to talk to the musicians.”